1993 World Series: Game 6

 The sixth game in the Series was a rematch between Game 2 starters Terry Mulholland and Dave Stewart, who would have similar results.
 Toronto scored in the bottom of the first with a run-scoring Paul Molitor triple after a walk, Joe Carter sacrifice fly to score Molitor, and Roberto Alomar RBI single after a double.
-The Phillies got on the board in the fourth when Darren Daulton doubled with two outs and scored on Jim Eisenreich's single, but the Blue Jays got that run back in the bottom of the inning on when Alomar hit a leadoff double, moved to third on a groundout and scored on Ed Sprague Jr.'s sacrifice fly.
+The Phillies got on the board in the fourth when Darren Daulton doubled with two outs and scored on Jim Eisenreich's single, but the Blue Jays got that run back in the bottom of the inning when Alomar hit a leadoff double, moved to third on a groundout and scored on Ed Sprague Jr.'s sacrifice fly.
 Paul Molitor added a home run in the fifth inning while the Toronto fans were chanting "MVP" for Paul, bringing the score to 5–1 for Toronto.
 Molitor became the first player in World Series history to have at least two home runs, two doubles, and two triples.

 In the seventh inning, Philadelphia fought back with five runs.
 After a walk and single, Lenny Dykstra hit a three-run home run to knock Stewart out of the game.
 Mariano Duncan singled off reliever Danny Cox, stole second, and scored on Dave Hollins's RBI single to tie the game.
 A walk and single loaded the bases before Pete Incaviglia hit a sacrifice fly to put the Phillies up 6–5.

 The Blue Jays would try to threaten in the bottom of the eighth.
 John Olerud drew a one-out walk and the Phillies brought in Larry Andersen to face Roberto Alomar.
 After Alomar grounded out, Andersen then hit Tony Fernandez with a pitch and walked Ed Sprague Jr. to load the bases.
 Andersen got out of the inning by inducing a pop-fly to Pat Borders.
 This became significant in the next inning, with the batting order reset to the top with Rickey Henderson leading off.